bigchaindb/bigchaindb-driver/docs/handcraft.rst

         In [0]: alt_threshold_sha256.condition.serialize_uri() == condition_uri

-    The ``details`` on the other hand holds the associated fulfillments not yet fulfilled.
+    The ``details`` on the other hand hold the associated fulfillments not yet fulfilled.

 The yet to be fulfilled input: